PlanterApp/planter_docs/content/docs/1100_new-features/1101_rounded-oval-tower-gardens/index.md

    {{< screenshot 04-choose-rounded-shape.webp "Choose Rounded Shape" >}}

    Under "Garden Shape", tap the icon representing the desired garden shape (in order from left to right: rectangular, rounded corners, oval, round, or tower).
-5. **Adjust Garden Diameter**
+5. **Adjust Garden Dimensions**

    {{< screenshot 05-adjust-garden-diameter.webp "Adjust Garden Diameter" >}}

-   Drag the "Diameter" slider to set the garden's diameter.
+   Drag the slider(s) to set the garden's dimensions or diameter.
+In the case of tower gardens, a tower color can also be specified.
 6. **Create Garden**

    {{< screenshot 06-create-garden.webp "Create Garden" >}}

-   Tap the "CREATE" button at the bottom right of the screen to finalize the new rounded garden creation.
+   Tap the "CREATE" button at the bottom right of the screen to finalize the new garden creation.